SciPost/SciPost/docs/team.rst

 Development Team
 ================

-The Development Team is responsible for the codebase behind SciPost.
+The Development Team is responsible for building the codebase behind SciPost.
 This includes patches and improvements to the existing code, as well as the implementation of short-, medium- and long-term development plans.